 You can take a few different approaches to achieve more voluminous hair.
 Choosing products that are better suited for your hair type is a great start, but the real secret to full hair is how you style it.

 Why is there no volume in my hair

-Product build-up, grease or fine hair texture are few of the reasons why your hair might lack volume and fullness.
-Your leave in products could be weighing down your hair or your roots could just be conditioned to lay flat.
+Product build-up, grease, or fine hair texture are a few of the reasons why your hair might lack volume and fullness.
+Your leave-in products could be weighing down your hair or your roots could just be conditioned to lay flat.
 Whatever the issue is, you will find a solution here.

 How to get volume in my hair naturally